Tara is Back!

-A couple of weeks ago Sarah decided to pair her with Alexis for a group outing.
-When Tara heard who was coming she said, “Oh she’s so nice, she plays with me at recess all the time!”
+A couple of weeks ago, Sarah decided to pair her with Alexis for a group outing.
+When Tara heard who was coming, she said, “Oh, she’s so nice, she plays with me at recess all the time!”

 The two laughed and played the entire outing.
 Tara was so excited.
-At the end of the day, she asked Sarah, “when do I get to see you?”
+At the end of the day, she asked Sarah, “When do I get to see you?”

-Sarah said she can tell Tara is hungry for connection and excited to be back.
+Sarah said she could tell Tara is hungry for connection and excited to be back.
 We’re glad to have you back, Tara, and can’t wait to watch as you and Sarah continue to develop an awesome relationship!

 New to Central Oregon, But Not to Friends

-Alice is new to Friends Central Oregon, but not to Friends of the Children.
-She recently moved into Central Oregon from Portland where she was a part of their program.
+Alice is new to Friends–Central Oregon, but not to Friends of the Children.
+She recently moved into Central Oregon from Portland, where she was a part of their program.